 The attack cost the government $2.6m, and three employees were suspended.
 The police confirmed that the attack also targeted Puerto Rico’s Tourism Company, which sent $1.5m.

-How to prevent business email compromise
+How to prevent a business email compromise attack

 In addition to implementing an ICES solution, there are other ways organizations, and their employees can decrease their chances of falling victim to a BEC attack: